budlabs/i3ass/README.md

 ## updates

+### v.0.1.66

+Added error message to install.sh, if the command is not valid.

 ### v.0.1.65 - new stuff

 Workspace name is added to the [i3list](https://github.com/budRich/i3ass/tree/master/i3list) output (i3list[WAN] and i3list[TAN]), these are used in i3run when a window is summoned.
 Summoning to a number created an new workspace if it had a name.